kaiquelupo/plugin-twilio-infra/README.md

 ### Twilio CLI Serverless Plugin

-This plugin uses as base the [Twilio CLI Serverless Plugin](https://github.com/twilio-labs/plugin-serverless) repository.
+This plugin uses the [Twilio CLI Serverless Plugin](https://github.com/twilio-labs/plugin-serverless) as its base repository.
 A big thank you to everyone involved in this project! **#WeBuild**